AyendaHoteles/rubytify-ror/README.md

 #### Rake Task

+**warning** Running this task will drop all the databases

-- Run `rake db:fetch_and_populate` to fetch the Spotify API, and populates the Database
+- Run `rake db:fetch_and_populate` fetches the Spotify API and populates the Database